vcu banner

 Program Structure

 The program is comprised of six (6) required, and three (3) elective rotation experiences.
-The rotations are generally five weeks in duration; however, the staffing/operation rotation is longitudinal over the course of the year and occurs within three critical care pharmacy satellite locations.
-Additional longitudinal experiences include completion of a quality improvement project, a medication use evaluation, service on institutional committees, didactic and clinical precepting, and emergency response.
+The rotations are generally five weeks in duration; however, the Staffing & Administration rotation is longitudinal over the course of the year and occurs within three critical care pharmacy satellite locations.
+Additional longitudinal experiences include completion of a research/quality improvement project, a medication use evaluation, presence on institutional committees, didactic and clinical precepting, and emergency response.
+Each resident will co-precept an APPE pharmacy student from the VCU School of Pharmacy on 1 rotation under the guidance of that rotation preceptor if the scheduling allows (Clinical Teaching learning experience).
 Longitudinal experiences are completed in conjunction with required and elective rotations.

 Required Rotations (6)